X-Carve Pro or Shapeoko Pro?

 Price of X-Carve Pro and Shapeoko Pro

-Note that in Shapeoko Pro, the router/spindle is an addon which you can choose if you want.
+Note that in Shapeoko Pro, the router/spindle is an add-on that you can choose if you want.

 Shapeoko Pro beats X-Carve Pro hands down when it comes to price.
 But there are other factors to consider as well.